Indore-Institute-of-Science-Technology/fibonnaci-sequence/README.md

 ### The assignment
-if it lies on X-Axis print "X axis" or print "Y Axis" if it lies on Y-Axis
+if it lies on X-Axis print "X axis" or print "Y Axis" if it lies on Y-Axis if it doesn't lie on any axis print "No Axis"